jackrosenthal/algobowl/docs/rules.md

 * 5 points for uploading any valid input.
 * 10 points will be awarded based on how "difficult" your input was.
-  The more unique outputs get uploaded for your input, the more difficult we consider it.
-For example, if all outputs that were uploaded for your input had a different score, you'd get a full 10 points.
-If everyone uploads the same output for your input (likely, it was not difficult to find the optimal solution), you'll get no points in this category.
+  Difficulty is defined by the number of groups which find the best solution.
+You will be awarded 10 points if only one group finds the best solution, and we subtract 1 point for each additional group which finds the best solution.
+For example, if 4 groups all get a rank of 1 on your input, you will be awarded `10-(4-1) = 7` points.
+  If 11 or more groups get a rank of 1, you'll be awarded no points in this category.
 When designing your input, keep this in mind.
 Try to design an input you think will be very hard to find the optimal solution.

 ### Default